hemstreet/Planning-Poker/README.md

 @TODO
 ===

-* [ ] when creator ( with reset votes rights ) leaves a room, give everyone power to reset
 * [x] Only let room host reset votes
 * [ ] Update User auth / consistent pictures
 * [ ] Force user socket session ( if user comes straight into room, create new session / send them to the homepage )